 - A Pasch may be driven twice as in backgammon, for a total of four times the number of eyes Pasch.
 But while each eye number must be played correctly by itself.

 - Case to eyes numbers of both dice must be drawn, or in the case of doubles, all four eyes numbers.
 If only one number can be drawn, the higher or lower number can be optionally drawn.

 A single opposing checker may be smitten, the opponent must bring back as in Backgammon again into play him then.
 Again, that only battered pieces have to be in the game again before another train can be made.

 The winner is who has rolled the first all game pieces from the board.
-A win counts as one point, the loser has borne off a single stone, so the game is counted twice, ie as a gammon in Backgammon.
+A win counts as one point, the loser has not borne off a single stone, so the game is counted twice, ie as a gammon in Backgammon.
 A triple play, ie a backgammon, there's the non-Porte.

 The differences to the international backgammon are therefore: